Skype interfering with http on OSX Mavericks

 So turns out our NSA spyware proxy may actually be Skype.

 The intermittent http losses had been getting closer and closer together and it eventually got to the point where I lost it twice in a day.
-I was in the middle of burning Debian CDs (to reinstall the kids laptops, because apparently using the 7.1 cds I have and upgrading is not as good as downloading the 7.2 cds and using them) and quietly simmering about having to do a clean reinstall, when Josh came up with the brilliant idea to kill Skype because apparently Skype uses port 80.
+I was in the middle of burning Debian CDs (to reinstall the kids laptops, because apparently using the 7.1 cds I have and upgrading is not as good as downloading the 7.2 cds and using them) and quietly simmering about having to do a clean reinstall, when JJ came up with the brilliant idea to kill Skype because apparently Skype uses port 80.

 I killed Skype and coincidentally just after it shut down http was working normally again.

-Josh said everything should work fine now if I fired Skype back up again.
+JJ said everything should work fine now if I fired Skype back up again.

 I restarted Skype and coincidentally lost http again.